TopicGPT: A Prompt-based Topic Modeling Framework: Methodology

 \subsection{Stage 1: Topic Generation}

 Broadly, we prompt an LLM to generate a set of topics given an input dataset, and then we further refine these topics to remove infrequently used ones and merge duplicates.
-The output of this step can optionally be fed to a hierarchical extension of \frameworkname\ that prompts the model to generate more fine-grained subtopics. \paragraph{Generating new topics:} In the first stage, we iteratively prompt a large language model (LLM) to generate descriptive topics.
-Given a document $d$ from the corpus and a set of seed topics $S$, the model is instructed to either assign $d$ to an existing topic in $S$ or generate a new topic that better describes $d$ and add it to $S$.
+The output of this step can optionally be fed into \frameworkname\ again to generate fine-grained subtopics (Appendix \ref{appendix:hierarchy}). \paragraph{Generating new topics:} Given a document $d$ from the corpus and a set of example topics $S$, the model is instructed to either assign $d$ to an existing topic in $S$ or generate a new topic that better describes $d$ and add it to $S$.
 We define a \emph{topic} to be a concise label paired with a broad one-sentence description, as in \begin{quote} \textbf{Trade}: Mentions the exchange of capital, goods, and services \end{quote} where ``Trade'' serves as the topic label.
-The initial seed set consists of a small number of human-written topics (our experiments use two seed topics) and does not need to be dataset-specific as we show in Appendix \ref{appendix:prompts} (refer to Appendix \ref{appendix:seed} for more instructions on creating seed topics).
-The intuition behind this iterative process is that it encourages newly generated topics to be distinctive and also match the specificity seen in other topics.
-Notably, instead of running topic generation over the entire corpus, which can be extremely costly, we apply the process to a carefully constructed sample from the dataset (see Section \ref{subsec:train-sample} for an in-depth discussion on the formation of this subset).
+Initially, S consists of a few human-written topics (our experiments use 2 example topics).
+These topics serve as ``few-shot'' demonstrations of the topic generation format. \textbf{Importantly, they do not need to be dataset-specific or representative of all possible topics in the corpus, as we show in Appendix \ref{appendix:example}}.
+This iterative process encourages newly generated topics to be distinctive and match the specificity seen in other topics.
+Notably, instead of running topic generation over the entire corpus, which can be extremely costly, we apply the process to a carefully constructed sample from the dataset (\S \ref{subsec:train-sample}).